- Business & Enterprise

 - Career Conversation Guides

-Lochgelly High School Social Subjects Faculty aims to provide stimulating and relevant learning experiences for young people by developing a sense of identity within the world both past and present.
+Lochgelly High School Social Subjects and RMPS Faculty aims to provide stimulating and relevant learning experiences for young people by developing a sense of identity within the world both past and present.
 We look at every aspect of our society and inspire young people to become confident individuals, successful learners, responsible citizens and effective contributors.
 Social subjects reinforce excellent literacy and numeracy skills within the framework of an exciting and accessible curriculum.
 We support and challenge the young people in our faculty and have high expectations for them.

-Our faculty consists of a team (Meet the Team) with a wide variety of interests and experiences in learning and delivering Social Subjects.
+Our faculty consists of a team with a wide variety of interests and experiences in learning and delivering Social Subjects.
 We work very closely to develop plans for integrated learning within a positive environment.
 Staff take a proactive approach in relation to new curriculum developments and openly share experiences from their practice.
 There is a strong commitment to improve the provision for young people in our area and to promote achievement through learning within and out with the classroom in Social Subjects.

 Our world is constantly changing in both a physical and human sense.
 Geography looks at the agents that shape the landscape we live in and how humans have become an integral part of this fascinating place.
 It is vital that as humans we understand how fragile the Earth can become and look at ways of protecting it in the future.